How did people survive the great depression?

 Find new sources of meat

-Hunting and fishing became very popular during the depression because anything you caught didn’t have to be paid for, and a good catch of fish or a small deer could easily feed a large family.
+Hunting and fishing became very popular during the Depression because anything you caught didn’t have to be paid for, and a good catch of fish or a small deer could easily feed a large family.
 This wasn’t always an option for people in the city, and they had to come up with new ways to produce meat, like having a local pig club or keeping some backyard chickens.
-Several households, and sometimes an entire street would chip in and by a piglet or two that would be fed entirely on the scraps from the households meals, with the pigs being butchered and shared out equally to all those who contributed.
+Several households, and sometimes an entire street would chip in and buy a piglet or two that would be fed entirely on the scraps from the household’s meals, with the pigs being butchered and shared out equally to all those who contributed.

-Learn to preserve and remain well stocked
+Learn to preserve and remain well-stocked

 There were very few processed goods in the grocery stores, so meals would always be made from scratch with ingredients that came according to the seasons.
 In an age when no one had fridges or freezers, the best way to preserve things would be either salting or pickling.
 When the wild berries were ready at the end of summer, people would head out into the countryside and strip the plants clean, leaving everyone with a huge amount of fruit that would quickly go off if they didn’t do something with it.
-Having a well stocked pantry full of jars was the pride of many housewives during the depression, and learning how to stop things from going off wasn’t just a way to show off, but could genuinely save your life.
+Having a well-stocked pantry full of jars was the pride of many housewives during the Depression, and learning how to stop things from going off wasn’t just a way to show off, but could genuinely save your life.

 Never be too proud to accept help

 The government did try to help people, but since it lost such a huge amount of wealth and had no control over global prices, there was little it could do to make a difference.
 A few charities and missions were set up to offer food aid to people, but it didn’t take long before they ran out of money.
 If someone offers you help during the depression, then you take it.
-No complaining about having to wear a shirt made from an animal feed sack or being worried about looking weak or needy to the neighbours for accepting a couple of eggs, because the smallest bit of kindness can make the biggest difference to someone’s life, and because everyone was in the same boat, people saw those who weren’t prepared to live frugally as entitled and stuck up.
+No complaining about having to wear a shirt made from an animal feed sack or being worried about looking weak or needy to the neighbors for accepting a couple of eggs, because the smallest bit of kindness can make the biggest difference to someone’s life, and because everyone was in the same boat, people saw those who weren’t prepared to live frugally as entitled and stuck up.

 The great depression lasted well into the late 1930s, and it took over 25 years for the United States to recover back to normal levels.
-It is the worst level of global poverty that occurred in the 20th century, and everyone except the super elite were heavily affected.
+It is the worst level of global poverty that occurred in the 20th century, and everyone except the super elite was heavily affected.